Reputation: Online

 An online reputation is the perception that one generates on the Internet based on their digital footprint.
 Digital footprints accumulate through all of the content shared, feedback provided, and information that is created online.
 Due to the fact that if someone has a bad online reputation, they can easily change their pseudonym, new accounts on sites such as eBay or Amazon are usually distrusted.
 If an individual or company wants to manage their online reputation, they will face many more difficulties.

 According to one study, 84% of responding business leaders saw the greatest reputation threat online to companies as negative media coverage.
 The next two greatest threats are customer complaints in the media or on grievance sites online (71%) and negative word of mouth (54%).
 This negative word of mouth could come not only from dissatisfied customers but from employees as well.
 With the power of business review websites and customer forums, a company's online reputation can be damaged anonymously.

-A 2025 article by Samet systematically reviewed empirical studies on the relationship between online reputation and organizational value, concluding that digital perception functions as a measurable economic asset influencing sales, brand equity, and market performance.

 Employers have begun using the online reputations of job applicants to guide their hiring choices.
 By checking a candidate's social networking profiles on sites such as Facebook, Twitter, and MySpace, employers gain insight into a candidate's character and suitability for a job.

 Some individuals and organizations hire reputation management companies to attempt to hide truthful but unflattering information about themselves.
 A recent alleged example is that of Dr. Anil Potti, who resigned from Duke University after it was discovered that he had misrepresented himself on his resume and became the subject of a scientific misconduct investigation.